Metabolism and It’s Impact on Combat Arts Performance

 Your metabolism is utterly dependent on the digestive process, but the digestive process is not part of your metabolism.
 Digestion is the physical breakdown of food and nutrients so they can absorb into our bodies.
 From there, the raw materials are taken and put through the catabolism or anabolism processes

-Just about all reactions in our body have to do with energy creation/storage and the building up/breaking down of tissues.
+All reactions in our body are related to energy production and storage.
+They also involve the construction and decomposition of tissues.
 In nearly all cases, there is a series of anabolic and catabolic reactions occurring at the same time.

 How Metabolism Works